-Go to any college town in Texas, and there’s a high likelihood many students will have a fake ID tucked in their purse or pocket.
+Go to any college town or destination in Texas, and there’s a high likelihood many students will have a fake ID tucked in their purse or pocket.
 In fact, it may be the one thing they never leave home without.

 While a fake ID may be an underclassman’s most prized possession, it comes with big risks.
 Not only can using a fake ID in Texas land a student in trouble with the law, but it could possibly lead to school disciplinary action.
 Here’s a crash course on the law and the potential consequences of using a fake ID in Texas.